 The macro photo with 48MP mode looks also good (Pic.
 34).
 The crop is not needed here, because the 48MP mode is built by pixel interpolation.

-3 – fish eye 198° – this lens could be beneficial, although its mount is too high against the glass position.
+3 – fisheye 198° – this lens could be beneficial, although its amount is too high against the glass position.
 In turn, you cannot escape from the awful dark edge surrounding your image (Pic.
 35-36), unless you run the 2x zoom facility.
 Then it can work.

-4 – Good lens to use can be the 0.63x wide, which goes strictly alongside a 15x macro lens.
-Writing “strictly alongside” I mean, that you must have them both attached if you want to gain the effect.
+4 – A good lens to use can be 0.63x wide, which goes strictly alongside a 15x macro lens.
+Writing “strictly alongside” mean, that you must have them both attached if you want to gain the effect.
 The 0.63x wide lens alone won’t be stuck into your smartphone because of the wrong thread, which matches the 15x macro lens only.
-This is a quite awkward feature, especially, that both of them are small and unscrewing them can be a challenge.
+This is a quite awkward feature, especially, since both of them are small, and unscrewing them can be a challenge.
 Anyway, if you got into the grip, and mount them together into your device, the result will be a slightly wider view on your screen.

 I believe, that for Xiaomi Mi 9 6GB 128GB (Global version) the 0.63x wide lens can be a good alternative for the wide-angle mode, being botched by producers, unfortunately.
 However, it must be used at least with normal photo mode (Pic.
 34).

-Seeing the picture above we can conclude, that combination this lens with normal photo mode gives a better image, than the wide-angle mode provided.
-On the other hand, using this lens with the wide-angle mode can deteriorate the effect cinsiderably.
-Look at the upper image, where we have both distortions caused by poor wide-angle effect as well as dark edge of the lens mount, covered by this glass.
+Seeing the picture above we can conclude, that combining this lens with normal photo mode gives a better image than the wide-angle mode provided.
+On the other hand, using this lens with the wide-angle mode can deteriorate the effect considerably.
+Look at the upper image, where we have both distortions caused by poor wide-angle effect as well as the dark edge of the lens mount, covered by this glass.

-5 – Last kind of lens, which I tested was the kaleidoscope lens.
-There is no opinion about the quality as it brings a completely different of the image character (Pic.
+5 – The last kind of lens, which I tested was the kaleidoscope lens.
+There is no opinion about the quality as it brings a completely different image character (Pic.
 38, 39).
-Major demerit, which is the dark edge caused by the lens mount won’t dissapear unless you turn into 2x zoom (Pic.
+The major demerit, which is the dark edge caused by the lens mount won’t disappear unless you turn into 2x zoom (Pic.
 40).

 MAGNIFIER APPS VERSUS THE CELL PHONE LENS

-In the last section of this work I would like to point out, that there is multitude of “Magnifier” apps available for Android.
-I had an ocassion to install two of them – the best-rated, in order to compare their quality to the cell phone lenses quality.
-I took into account only zoom and macro, that are the most often used by myself.
+In the last section of this work, I would like to point out, that there is a multitude of “Magnifier” apps available for Android.
+I had an occasion to install two of them – the best-rated, in order to compare their quality to the cell phone lens quality.
+I took into account only zoom and macro, which is the most often used by myself.

 I can admit, that the best of them is the Magnifying Glass app at the bottom of the picture.
-This brand new app triggers your digital zoom properly, giving you quicker way to achieve the enlargment.
+This brand-new app triggers your digital zoom properly, giving you a quicker way to achieve enlargement.

 But the images are still noisy, according to the Mi 9 zoom properties (Pic.
 43, 44).
-The image quality can vary depends on your smartphone I believe.
+The image quality can vary depending on your smartphone I believe.

 Another two apps are doing much worse.
 They invoke the device zoom mistakingly, making the images basically out of question (Pic.
 47, 48).
-The image capturing is not needed as the quality is shown yet in the preview mode (Pic.
+Image capturing is not needed as the quality is shown yet in the preview mode (Pic.
 45, 46).

 In another magnifying glass app (Cozy magnifier) the situation is not better, to be honest (Pic.
 47).
 Both macro and zoom are not acceptable, as the digital zoom from your device is activated falsely.